sgraden/vpc/vpc-glossary.md

 In IBM Cloud VPC, every subnet is created with a default ACL, which allows inbound and outbound traffic, but customers can create custom ACLs.
 Only one ACL is attached to a subnet at any time, but one ACL can be attached to multiple subnets.

 ## Floating IP addresses
 Floating IP addresses are public IP addresses that are provided by the system.
 You cannot bring your own public IP.
-Floating IP addresses are reachable from the internet, and they can be associated to an instance (for example, a VSI, a loadbalancer, and a VPN gateway).
+Floating IP addresses are reachable from the internet, and they can be associated to an instance (for example, a VSI, a load balancer, and a VPN gateway).
 You can reserve a Floating IP address from the pool of available Floating IP addresses provided by IBM, and you can associate or unassociate it to (or from) any instance in the same Virtual Private Cloud.

 ## Profile
 A Profile is a popular combination of vCPU and RAM that can be instantiated quickly to start up a virtual server instance (VSI).
 Three families of profiles are supported: Balanced, Compute, and Memory.